antonpaquin/todo-placeholder/README.md

 now exiting InteractiveConsole...
 ```

-`my_program.py` will continue execution, except `some_string` is replaced with
+`my_program.py` will continue execution, except the placeholder call to
-the expression 'hello world!'.
+`some_string` is replaced with the expression 'hello world!'.

 Note: the *expression*, not the *value* of the expression.
 You can use
-`placeholder.some_string` later and the same expression will be re-evaluated in
+`set_placeholder('some_string')` later and the same expression will be
-whatever context it was accessed from.
+re-evaluated in whatever context it was accessed from.

+It's as if you ran a find+replace job with the last expression you wrote in
+your terminal session.

 When the program completes, you can check `my_program.py` again:

 ```
-from todo import Placeholder
+import todo
-placeholder = Placeholder()

 print('hello world!')
 ```